 Your Quarterly Review Isn’t the Time to Give Feedback to A Manager

-When you’ve been pulled into the office for your own quarterly review is not the time to attempt to share your feedback with your manager.
+When you’ve been pulled into the office for your own quarterly review, it is not the time to attempt to share your feedback with your manager.
 Unless, of course, they ask you a specific question that requires your honest response.
 The feedback that has the most impact is that which is given immediately following an event, project, or meeting.
 That is true regardless of whether you have positive comments or negative ones.

 Another issue with saving feedback for your quarterly review is that your quarterly review is supposed to be about your performance.
 It’s inappropriate to turn your performance feedback around on management.
 Not only is it inappropriate, but also they could feel attacked by you, which could have negative consequences for you down the road.